 I. To assess overall response in this population to gemcitabine plus pazopanib compared to gemcitabine plus placebo.

 II.
 To assess overall survival (OS) in this population to gemcitabine plus pazopanib compared to gemcitabine plus placebo.

 III.
 To investigate differences in treatment response in different histologic subgroups (liposarcoma vs. all other eligible soft tissue sarcoma subtypes).

 IV.
 To evaluate the safety and tolerability of the combination of gemcitabine plus pazopanib.

 V. To assess the progression-free survival and overall response in patients treated with single agent pazopanib following administration of gemcitabine in the cross-over portion of this study.

 VI.
 To collect specimens for an exploratory analysis of potential biomarkers that predict response in patients receiving combination therapy with gemcitabine plus pazopanib.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM II: Patients receive gemcitabine hydrochloride IV over 30 minutes on days 1 and 8 and placebo PO on days 1-21.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients who experience disease progression may receive single-agent pazopanib hydrochloride PO daily.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After the completion of study treatment, patients are followed up every 3 months.